Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: PAG: Perturbed-Attention Guidance

 \subsection{Perturbing self-attention of U-Net diffusion model}

-In our framework, the perturbation strategies to implement $\hat{\epsilon}_\theta(x_t)$ can be arbitrarily chosen.
-However, perturbing the input image or the condition directly can cause the out-of-distribution problem, lead the diffusion model to create incorrect guidance signals, and steer the diffusion sampling towards the erroneous direction.
+In our perturbation guidance framework, the strategy for implementing $\hat{\epsilon}_\theta(x_t)$ can be chosen arbitrarily.
+However, perturbing the input image or the condition directly can cause the out-of-distribution problem, lead the diffusion model to create incorrect guidance signals, and steer the diffusion sampling toward the erroneous direction.
 To overcome this, CFG~\cite{ho2022classifier} explicitly trains an unconditional model.
 In addition, SAG~\cite{hong2023improving} employs partial blurring to minimize deviation, but without careful selection of hyperparameters, it often deviates from the desired trajectory.
-This behavior is illustrated in Fig.~\ref{fig:sup:sag-ours-scale-comparision} in Appndix.~\ref{sec:sup:comparision-with-sag}.
+This behavior is illustrated in Fig.~\ref{fig:sup:sag-ours-scale-comparision} in Appendix~\ref{sec:sup:comparision-with-sag}.

 On the other hand, some studies have explored manipulating cross-attention and self-attention maps of the diffusion models for various tasks~\cite{hertz2022prompt, simsar2023lime,cao2023masactrl,qi2023fatezero,khachatryan2023text2video}.
 They show that modifying the attention maps has minimal impact on the model's ability to generate plausible outputs.
-To design the perturbation strategy, we focus on the self-attention mechanism of denoising U-Net~\cite{ronneberger2015u} to be applicable for both conditional and unconditional models.
+We target the self-attention mechanism to design a perturbation strategy applicable to both conditional and unconditional models.